When characters get frustrated, they need a freaking drink. But when they are depressed, they get drunk.

 - In Dan Abnett's Gaunt's Ghosts novel Honor Guard, after a disaster, Gaunt takes to drowning his sorrows — and not eating properly.

-- Aral Vorkosigan tries this in Lois McMaster Bujold's Shards of Honor before his fiancee shows up and invalidates the need.
-His son Miles does it too, on occasion; evidently, it's hereditary.
-Though his mother (that's the fiancee we mentioned) does also say it's partially Miles's attempt to uphold tradition.
+- Miles Vorkosigan does it too, on occasion; evidently, it's hereditary.
+Though his mother (that's the fiancée we mentioned) does also say it's partially Miles's attempt to uphold tradition.

-- As mentioned in the Film examples, Athos of Dumas' The Three Musketeers is prone to this.
-In the novel, it's depicted as habitual and inexplicable until he tells his I Have This Friend story.
+- Athos of Dumas' The Three Musketeers is prone to this.
+It's depicted as habitual and inexplicable until he tells his I Have This Friend... story.

 - David and Leigh Eddings have used this at various times in The Belgariad and its prequels.